pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 For every transaction in this list, you have two options:
 You can either tell pretix to ignore it by clicking the :btn-icon:fa3-trash:: button, or you can search for a matching order and assign the order code to the transaction.

-In order to do so, enter part of the order code or the name recorded in the transaction into the "Order code" field on the unresolved transaction.
+In order to do so, use the "Order code" field on the unresolved transaction.
+You can enter part of the order code, the buyer's name, one of the attendees' names, or the email address used to place the order.
-Select the correct order from the search results and click the :btn-icon:fa3-check:: button to confirm.
+Select the matching order from the suggested search results and click the :btn-icon:fa3-check:: button to confirm.
 Repeat this process for all unresolved orders.

-If you cannot find and resolve all transactions this way, open a new browser tab and navigate to :navpath:Your event: → :fa3-shopping-cart: Orders:.
+You can view orders by navigating to :navpath:Your event: → :fa3-shopping-cart: Orders:.
-Search the list for an order that matches the parameters of the unresolved transaction.
-Copy the order code, paste it into the "order code" input field on the unresolved transaction, and click the :btn-icon:fa3-check:: button to confirm.

 Only delete transactions if they are unrelated to the event you are hosting and no matching order can be found.